What Is a Contact Center for Small Business?

 10. Grasshopper

+Grasshopper is a virtual phone system built specifically for small business owners and entrepreneurs.
 It’s designed to provide professional phone features without the complexity or cost of traditional business phone systems.
-While it includes call center features, the selling point of Grasshopper is its dramatically reduced functionality set, which is ideal for very small businesses with few requirements outside of handling inbound calls.
+While it includes basic call center features, its selling point is a reduced functionality set, ideal for very small businesses with simple inbound call needs.

 Key features for small businesses:

-• Virtual phone system that works on existing devices
+- Virtual phone system that works on existing devices

-• Professional business number separate from personal phone
+- Professional business number

-• Custom greetings and extensions
+- Custom greetings and extensions

-• Voicemail transcription and business texting
+- Voicemail transcription and business texting

-Pros icon Pros
+Pros

 Quick, simple setup